Category Archives: on language and expression

 So, our brains are not just “a vague, uncharted nebula.”
 But brains are not actually Saussure’s concern.
 What he wants us to ponder is: how are we to tell what our brains are signaling?

 One student wondered, quite properly, about music as a medium possibly particularly well suited to express what we are experiencing, and better at this than words.
 I agreed with the sentiment, and taught the usual instance of the Saussurian (and Boasian) analysis by using our experience of light vs. the naming of the light into “colors.”
 Anthropologists have debated about this a lot more than about music (or the experiences produced by our other senses since we are now talking not solely about “brains” but also about “bodies”).
-This may be proof of anthropological “ocularcentrism” (a new distinction I just discovered in the spectrum of Western epistemological biases).
+This may be proof of anthropological “ocularcentrism” (a new distinction I just discovered in the long catalogue of Western epistemological biases).
 As I wrote this and started thinking further about the other senses, I remembered my wonder at how specialist try to describe the taste(s) of wine . “classic expression of Cabernet Sauvignon, displaying dark fruit notes of raspberry, currant, and blackberry jam with subtle hints of cocoa.”

 All our senses participate in producing our experience of life–including, and this is where anthropologists, as well as Saussurian linguists, add something essential, our experiences when finding out that we are not hearing well, not seeing some colors, or tastes when the (in-)ability has been labeled and then made consequential by a governing (hegemonic) institution or another.
 That is, not only do we experience what our senses are signaling but also our positions in the many social worlds we also live by.